Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Processors.md

 |__Operand Type__|`Vector3`|
 |__Parameters__|`bool invertX`<br>`bool invertY`<br>`bool invertZ`|

-Inverts (that is, multiplies by -1) the values from a Control.
+Inverts the values from a Control (that is, multiplies the values by -1).
 Inverts the x axis of the vector if `invertX` is true, the y axis if `invertY` is true, and the z axis if `invertZ` is true.

 ### Normalize